juanelas/bigint-crypto-utils/src/doc/readme-template.md

 # bigint-crypto-utils

 Utils for working with cryptography using native JS ([ES-2020](https://tc39.es/ecma262/#sec-bigint-objects)) implementation of BigInt.
-It includes some extra functions to work with modular arithmetic along with secure random numbers and a fast strong probable prime generator/tester (parallelized multi-threaded Miller-Rabin primality test).
+It includes some extra functions to work with modular arithmetic along with secure random numbers and a fast strong probable prime generator/tester (parallelized multi-threaded Miller-Rabin primality tests if workers are supported).
 It can be used by any [Web Browser or webview supporting BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt#Browser_compatibility) and with Node.js (>=10.4.0).
-In the latter case, for multi-threaded primality tests, you should use Node.js v11 or newer or enable at runtime with `node --experimental-worker` with Node.js version >= 10.5.0 and < 11.

 > The operations supported on BigInts are not constant time.
 BigInt can be therefore **[unsuitable for use in cryptography](https://www.chosenplaintext.ca/articles/beginners-guide-constant-time-cryptography.html).** Many platforms provide native support for cryptography, such as [Web Cryptography API](https://w3c.github.io/webcrypto/) or [Node.js Crypto](https://nodejs.org/dist/latest/docs/api/crypto.html).